djhenderson/gofamilysearch/README.md

          c := &gofamilysearch.Client{
             Context: ctx,
             AccessToken: "access token for the requesting user goes here",
-            HTTPClient: &http.Client{}, // pass in client to allow running normally or on appengine }
+            Transport: DefaultTransport, // pass in transport to allow running normally or on appengine }

          user, err := c.GetCurrentUser()